 Especially for the thicker ones, you don’t want to make a mess by using a handsaw and pretending these are some wood sheets.
 You’ll learn far better ways of cutting an acrylic sheet today.

 If you’re like me, you always go for the easiest solution out there.
 And today you’re in luck!

-In this article, I’ll show you how you can easily cut an plexiglass sheet like it’s butter and you can cut plexiglass by hand.
+In this article, I’ll show you how you can easily cut a plexiglass sheet like it’s butter and you can cut plexiglass by hand.

-Before we jump into the needy greedy, you want to make sure you’re taking appropriate precautions.
+Before cutting plexiglass, you need to make sure you’re taking appropriate precautions.

 Let’s Cut Some Sheets, Shall We?

 This is the easiest method by far, and you can do it without any heavy tools or prior experience.
 But we do need some tools for this to work.

 Now that you have all the necessary items, it’s time to work.